 Other COVID-19 Related Research

 The Bhattacharya lab studies lung macrophages in acute and chronic inflammation.
-For COVID19, we have been interested in boosting antiviral type 1 interferon responses by these first-responder cells through the use of TLR agonists, which we are testing in mouse and human models.
-Several TLR agonists are under clinical development for other indications and could be tested in early COVID19 infection if we can provide rationale from our preclinical studies.
+For COVID19, we have been interested in boosting antiviral type 1 interferon responses by these first-responder cells through the use of TLR agonists, which we are testing in mouse and human lung macrophages.

 The Gordon lab is studying the basic mechanisms of SARS-CoV2 virulence using human airway epithelial cells.
 Our hypothesis is that a key virulence factor in the SAR-CoV-2 virus, the E protein, triggers IL-1B secretion from epithelial cells in a gasdermin and caspase dependent manner.
 IL-1 secretion acts in an autocrine fashion, to inhibit critical interferon responses that are required to constrain the virus to the upper airway and prevent lower airway infection.
 We are examining these effects in cells from old and young individuals and using CRISPR-Cas9 to determine the basis for cytokine secretion.
 We are testing novel therapeutics that target these pathways.